How To Create Function In Mysql Example

 DELIMITER $$ CREATE PROCEDURE GetCustomerLevel( IN customerNo INT, OUT customerLevel VARCHAR(20) ) BEGIN DECLARE credit DEC(10,2) DEFAULT 0; -- get credit limit of a customer SELECT creditLimit INTO credit FROM customers WHERE customerNumber = customerNo; -- call the function SET customerLevel = CustomerLevel(credit); END$$ DELIMITER ;

-The following illustrates how to call the GetCustomerLevel()
+The following illustrates how to call the GetCustomerLevel() stored procedure:

 Code language: SQL (Structured Query Language) ( sql )